keqingrong/clock-helper-cli/README.md

-    --startup   Only show the timeline of system startup --shutdown  Only show the timeline of system shutdown --desc      Sort the timeline in descending order
+    --startup   Only show the timeline of system startup --shutdown  Only show the timeline of system shutdown --desc      Sort the timeline in descending order --uniq      Get all unique dates in terms of day by the earliest/latest time

   Example
     $ clock-helper
     $ clock-helper --startup
     $ clock-helper --shutdown
     $ clock-helper --desc
+    $ clock-helper --uniq=earliest
+    $ clock-helper --uniq=latest

 $ clock-helper